CSCfi/fairdata-ida/nextcloud/core/doc/admin/_sources/file_workflows/access_control.rst.txt

 * Modify the files
 * Delete the file
 * Download the file
-* Syncronise the file with clients, such as the Nextcloud desktop and mobile clients
+* Synchronize the file with clients, such as the Nextcloud desktop and mobile clients

 Examples
 --------